top of page

 of India

-The Election Commission of India was established on 25 January 1950 to oversee India’s first elections to its Parliament and state legislatures.
-Between 1950 and 1951, the Commission, under the leadership of Election Commissioner Sukumar Sen, oversaw the finalization of electoral rolls, the delimitation of constituencies, and the recruitment and training of hundreds of thousands of polling officials.
-It also introduced practical measures to address illiteracy, most notably the assignment of symbols to political parties and candidates.
-When polling began in October 1951, the Commission coordinated a multi-phase election that stretched over several months, adapting schedules to local conditions across the country.
+The Election Commission of India was established on January 25th 1950 to oversee India’s first general elections.
+From 1950 onward, under the leadership of the first Chief Election Commissioner, Sukumar Sen, the Commission supervised the final preparation of electoral rolls, the organization of constituencies, and the immense logistical arrangements required for a national election.
+It also adopted practical measures to address widespread illiteracy, most notably the use of symbols for parties and candidates.
+When polling began in October 1951, the Commission coordinated a multi-phase election spread over several months, adapting the schedule to local conditions across the country.

 Important Institutions